 7. They have one of the lowest infant mortality rates of any country in the industrialized world.

-9. American chess champion, Bobby Fischer, became a citizen of Iceland in 2005 and lived there until he died in 2008.
+9. American chess champion, Bobby Fischer, became a citizen of Iceland in 2005.
+Bobby Fischer lived there for three years, until he died in 2008.